 The black cardboard grid structure

-1. Now it goes to the electronics.
-We solder the Arduino with the LED strips and the real-time clock (RTC) module.
-It doesn’t matter if you use a hole board or solder the cables directly.
-As an add-on, you can add the radio clock receiver module DCF77 and/or the light sensor module for automatic brightness control, but this is not absolutely necessary.
+1. Now, it goes to the electronics.
+We solder the Arduino Nano with the LED strips and the real-time clock (RTC) module, as shown in the image below.
+Whether you use a hole board or solder the cables directly doesn’t matter.
+As an add-on, you can add the radio clock receiver module DCF77 and/or the light sensor LM393 module for automatic brightness control, but this is optional.
 The RTC module with its battery always keeps the current time.
-But without using the radio receiver you have to flash the Arduino again when changing the battery of the RTC module.
+However, without using the DCF77 radio receiver, you have to flash the Arduino again when changing the battery of the RTC module.

 Schematic of the word clock